The number of Likes you get on your posts is still one of the biggest indicators of success on Instagram.

 Kony 2012, ice bucket challenge, Drake dance, green screen Shia Labeouf…

-Stay up-to-date with what people are talking and posting about.
+Stay up-to-date with what people are talking about and posting about.

-Posting about viral topics is an easy way to take advantage of people’s interest to get more Likes for your posts.
+Finding viral topics and posting about them is an easy way to take advantage of people’s interest to get more Likes for your posts.

 Post discounts and promotions

 Two of the easiest way to incentivize people to Like your posts are money and goods.

 And here is how to use discounts and/or promotions to get more likes:

 - Create and upload a post explaining the details of the discount or promotion (this is obviously going to change depending on what discount or promotion you are providing)

 - Explain in your caption that people have to Like this post and tag one of their friends as a comment to benefit from the discount or promotion.
 Once people do this, you will send them a unique coupon code they can use for the discount or promotion.